Identifying the type of copywriter will determine where and how you look for one.

 Almost all the contracts I've been offered were written to protect the client's interests, with little

 regard for mine.
-(Nevertheless, I've signed almost all of them, and have never heard a subsequent contractual complaint.)
+(Nevertheless, I've signed almost all of them, and have never heard nor had a subsequent contractual complaint.)

 It's important that both parties understand the nature of the assignment, its extent and limits, and ditto